GaetanLepage/phd-manuscript/sections/4_active_ssl/3_method/0_index.typ

 The detection process occurs once the aggregation function $Psi$ has been used to generate a single-channel 2D map.
 The core principle of this step lies in extracting a set of source positions from the heatmap.
-Naturally, the detection performance is highly correlated to the quality of the provided maps.
+Naturally, the detection performance is highly correlated with the quality of the provided maps.
 This task resembles the #doa spectrum post-processing performed for multi-source #acr("SSL") (@sec:ssl:multi_source:method:doa_repr).
 Indeed, local maxima in the likelihood 2D maps are expected to encode potential sources' positions.
 However, the simple algorithm implemented there remains impractical as it is limited to one-dimensional data (#doa spectra).